DQL¶

 Aliases¶

-Assign aliases to fields or expressions to make results more readable and convenient for subsequent references.
+Assign aliases to fields or expressions to make results more readable and facilitate subsequent references.

 Basic Syntax¶